helen/snap/README.md

 Tested up to: trunk
 Stable tag: trunk

 Ultra simple photo sharing, for use with your favorite theme.
-WARNING: This takes over the entire site, currently rendering posts and pages useless.
+WARNING: This takes over your homepage and archives.

 ## Description ##

 Snap is a plugin that turns your site into an easy-to-use photo sharing site.
+All you need to is log in, drag some images to upload, and they will appear on the homepage and in archives.
+Note that posts will not show alongside.

+### Features ###

+* Images will show as being uploaded on the date the image was taken, if the data is available.

 ### Recommended Themes ###